PennockTech/smtpdane/README.md

 # Turn missing OCSP stapling information into an error
 smtpdane -expect-ocsp -mx example.org

+# Be invoked for Nagios monitoring, with terse output, no color codes,
+# avoiding stderr, but checking for OCSP (& DANE) on all MX servers
+smtpdane -nagios -expect-ocsp -mx spodhuis.org
 ```

 Note that the `-aka` names are added to the list of "acceptable" names; you'll